 - Gene Roddenberry pitched Star Trek: The Original Series to the networks as a "Wagon Train to the Stars" (naming that trope.)

 - Almost every Star Trek series had at least one Western episode: Star Trek: Enterprise had "North Star", the original series had "Spectre of the Gun", and Star Trek: The Next Generation had "A Fistful of Datas".

 - Although not a Space Western per se, Deep Space Nine does draw on Western tropes: the sheriff (Odo), the bar/brothel (Quark's, with Dabo girls and Holosuites of Ill-Repute), the frontier town (the space station) near a strategic pass (the wormhole), and so on.

 - Earth 2 is a pretty straight Wagon Train ripoff, just one set on a different planet.

-- True Jackson has a Space Western in it's universe called Space Rangers or something like that.
+- True Jackson has a Space Western in it's universe called Space Plantation.